How you position yourself for a board seat is different than how you do so for a job search.

-Positioning yourself for a board seat is different than what you’d do when looking for a job.
-As a board candidate, instead of focusing on operational details, show how you’ve impacted company strategy, performance, shareholder value and governance.
-Highlight expertise in board-relevant areas like transformation, M&A, succession planning and cybersecurity.
+What’s key for board candidates is showing how you’ve impacted company strategy, performance, shareholder value and governance.
+Operational oversight is important too, but it shouldn’t be the only focus.
+Also highlight expertise in board-relevant areas like transformation, M&A, risk management, cybersecurity and succession planning.
 Reflect deep industry knowledge and collaborative skills while conveying executive presence.

-Point Road Group's Board Search Readiness Guide covers a wide range of topics relevant to strengthen how you market yourself as a potential board director.
-For more information on our services for board directors and board candidates, click here.
+Point Road Group's Board Search Readiness Guide covers a wide range of topics to strengthen how you market yourself as a potential board director.
+(Find our executive branding services for board directors and candidates here.)

-How you land a board seat can vary.
-While there are differences in processes across companies, some factors remain consistent.
-Learn how to optimize your board search – and understand what Nominating & Governance Committees, Executive Search Professionals and others look for – so to stand out as a strong candidate.
+There are a variety of pathways to the boardroom.
+You might be contacted by a recruiter, board member or HR director -- or see a company posting, hear about it from a colleague etc. While processes vary across companies, some factors remain consistent.
+Learn how to optimize your board search – and understand what Nominating & Governance Committees, Executive Search Professionals and others look for – so you can stand out as a strong candidate.

-When you have a complete and optimized profile, LinkedIn is a powerful platform to improve credibility, increase visibility, grow your network and drive opportunities.
-When you connect strategically and engage with content, it improves your reach and influence even more.
+A board-optimized LinkedIn profile improves credibility as a prospective candidate, increases visibility and drives opportunities.
+When you connect strategically with those who interact with or serve on boards as well as when you engage with content, it improves your reach and influence even more.
 Explore how to get your LinkedIn profile in great shape and then level up your presence through strategic content engagement.

-Professional development strengthens your personal brand and gives you a competitive edge when pursuing a board seat.
-Engage in activities that will keep you plugged into current board issues, governance and best practices, while also honing critical soft skills.
+Professional development strengthens your executive brand and gives you a competitive edge when pursuing a board seat.
+Engage in activities that will keep you plugged into current board issues, governance and best practices, as well as enable you to hone critical soft skills.

-This guide has been updated since it was originally published on December 1, 2021.
+Editor's note: This guide has been updated twice in 2022.
+It was originally published on December 1, 2021.